Developing good habits helps us focus on things that need our attention most.

 6. Playing investing too safe

 Safe investing is important.
 But there’s safe, and then there’s too safe.
 Keeping all your money in no-risk accounts means inflation will rob you of spending power slowly but surely.

 7. Getting hooked on lattes

 That $4 latte is killing your budget.
-One such latte a day each workday adds up to $20 a week — $1,040 a year.
+One such latte each workday adds up to $20 a week — potentially $1,040 a year.
 If you tip a dollar each time, you’re spending $1,300 a year.
-There’s surely something you would rather do with that $1,000.
+Surely, there’s something you would rather do with that $1,000.

 Build a better habit: Substitute new habits you enjoy for the old ones.
 A latte is a way of treating yourself, so find treats that don’t bust your budget.